GIS4DEV/GIS4DEV.github.io/_lessons/00c_honorcode.md

 1. Options for group workflows as well as individual
    1. Yes, there definitely will be some collaboration by design in the analyses.

-This honor code statement is the product of collaborative discussion by the whole class on March 1, 2021, with some organization and additions by Professor Holler.
+This honor code statement is the product of collaborative discussion by the class in breakout groups on March 1, 2021, with some organization and additions by Professor Holler.